Trip Tips: Georgia's Caucasian charm lures hikers and hipsters

 The country was rocked by a brief invasion by Russia in 2008 over disputed territory, and tensions still simmer.

-Today Georgia draws tourists from neighboring countries, its Black Sea coast especially popular with visitors from Armenia and Azerbaijan and its mountain resorts frequented by tourists from former Soviet republics and Europe.
+Today Georgia draws tourists from neighbouring countries, its Black Sea coast especially popular with visitors from Armenia and Azerbaijan and its mountain resorts frequented by tourists from former Soviet republics and Europe.

 SET APART